-The Journal of Vertebral Subluxation research published a study that show that over 70% of the participants showed a “marked improvement” with treatment of the upper cervical misalignment.
+The Journal of Vertebral Subluxation Research published a study that shows that over 70% of the participants showed a “marked improvement” with the treatment of the upper cervical misalignment.
 Fifteen participants were chosen based on a history of depression.
-An upper cervical misalignment was diagnosed using postural analysis as well as precise x-rays based on the Orthospinology Upper Cervical procedure.
-Before treatment, view a questionnaire, cialis was administered and scored called the Beck Depression Inventory II (BDI-II).
+An upper cervical misalignment was diagnosed using postural analysis as well as precise X-rays based on the Orthospinology Upper Cervical procedure.
+Before treatment, a questionnaire was administered and scored called the Beck Depression Inventory-II (BDI-II).
 The BDI-II is widely used in many clinics and hospitals in establishing clinical depression.

-Each participant was given a tailor made adjustment to the first bone in the neck using the KH-4 Orthospinology hand held instrument.
+Each participant was given a tailor-made adjustment to the first bone in the neck using the KH-4 Orthospinology handheld instrument.
 This instrument gives a light tap to move the atlas vertebrae back into position.
-After two weeks, advice the BDI-II questionnaire was readministered and 73% of the participants scored a marked improvement with their score and 13% showing only a slight improvement.
+After two weeks, the BDI-II questionnaire was readministered and 73% of the participants scored a marked improvement with their score, and 13% showed only a slight improvement.
 The rest showed no improvement or worsened.

-If you suspect an upper cervical or atlas misalignment, or if you have multiple symptoms, pleas call for a free consultation.
+If you suspect an upper cervical or atlas misalignment, or if you have multiple symptoms, please call for a free consultation.

-Before attending Logan College of Chiropractic, Dr. Polsinelli had several years of training in the healing arts, including massage, cranial sacral therapy, Ortho-Bionomy®, kinesiology, nutrition, and naturopathy.
+Before attending Logan College of Chiropractic, Dr. Polsinelli had several years of training in the healing arts, including massage, cranial sacral therapy, positional release techniques, kinesiology, nutrition, and naturopathy.
 He has been trained in both the Orthospinology, and NUCCA upper cervical chiropractic procedures and is currently the only doctor in Ohio that has passed level 2 in NUCCA certification.
 He can be reached at 440-943-6411 or firstname.lastname@example.org

 While Upper Cervical Chiropractic can have a profound effect on a person’s depression, we must remember that there can be many causes and factors contributing to a person’s depression.
 Some of the nutritional factors that I have come across in my 18 years working in natural health are: